 Paracetamol (acetaminophen) is widely available and cheap.
 It is the safest pain medicine for pregnant and breastfeeding women, and it also works to reduce fever.
-Do not take too much, as people do for hangovers if they drink alcohol, or it can cause liver or kidney problems or make them worse.
+Do not take it with alcohol or to treat a hangover, or if you have liver or kidney problems.

 Aspirin is also widely available, cheap, and works well to lower fever and to treat pain and inflammation in muscles and joints, and for pain with monthly bleeding.
-Breastfeeding women can use aspirin one week after the baby is born, but pregnant women should use paracetamol instead unless they are using a low dose to prevent pre-eclampsia.
-Aspirin can irritate the stomach, so it should not be taken by people with stomach ulcers.
+Breastfeeding women can use aspirin one week after the baby is born, but pregnant women should use paracetamol instead.
+It is safe when taken in the correct amounts, but it can irritate the stomach, so it should not be taken by people with stomach ulcers.
 Aspirin keeps blood from clotting normally, so it should not be taken if the person is bleeding or before any surgery.